haiwera-silk-cd/magento-devdocs/guides/v2.0/migration/migration-plan.md

 * What database assets from your extensions do you want to migrate?

-## Step 2: Build and prepare Magento 2 store for migration
+## 步骤2.
+Build and prepare Magento 2 store for migration

 * Set up a Magento 2 hardware system using topology and design that at least matches your existing Magento 1 system